 The name was most common in Galway, Dublin, Wexford, Cork and Mayo.
 Numbers were lowest in Ulster.

 Meaning, Origin, and Miscellaneous information: The name was originally Breatnach, meaning 'from Wales', which arrived in Ireland with the Norman invaders.
-The name is pronounced Welsh in Munster and Connacht.
+The name is usually pronounced 'Welsh; in Munster and Connacht.

 Meaning, Origin, and Miscellaneous information: Although England's most common surname, Smith in Ireland does not necessarily suggest an English ancestry.
 Many MacGowans (whose name derives from gabhann, meaning 'smith' ie blacksmith) had their name translated into English 300 to 400 years ago.